steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 Work has since focused on the staging committer, certainly for an initial release.
-Ignoring the changes to the output stream and "magic" path handling, the actual committer code is now every common:
+Ignoring the changes to the output stream and "magic" path handling, the actual committer code is now refactored to have a lot of code in common.

 By making changes to the `S3AFileSystem` and the `S3ABlockOutputStream`, this committer manages to postpone the completion of writes of all files written to special